Tatra T2: T2SU

 The T2SUs were T2 cars that were delivered to the Soviet Union, hence the suffix -SU.
 The cars differed from the Czechoslovak version, particularly by the removal of the middle door, making room for more seats.
 The fare-collection system in most of the Soviet Union maintained that all people pay for their ride, thus the requirement for passengers to board from the rear door and depart from the front door.
 Removal of the middle door was hence required by contractors to avoid free-riders.

 The last T2SUs were withdrawn from service in the 1980s.
 In total, 380 T2SU cars were delivered to the Soviet Union.

 T2R

 In the 1970s and 1980s, 112 T2 trams were modernized into T2R.
 Modernization included overhauling of electrical equipment (similar to Tatra T3) and some changes in the car body.
 That modernization helped the trams to survive into the 1990s.
-Two T2Rs were remodernized in the early 2000s in Liberec and these two remained in everyday use till 2018.
+Two T2Rs were modernized in the early 2000s in Liberec and these two remained in everyday use till 2018.
+These trams have been bought by Prague and after reconstruction are in daily use on the retro line 23.
 In Brno, Liberec and Ostrava four other T2Rs are used as service trams.